pyFFTW/pyFFTW/README.rst

 on `github <https://github.com/hgomersall/pyFFTW>`_ and the python package index page is `here <http://pypi.python.org/pypi/pyFFTW>`_.

-Dependencies (i.e. what it was designed for)
+Requirements (i.e. what it was designed for)
 --------------------------------------------
 - Numpy 1.6
 - FFTW 3.2 or higher (lower versions *may* work)